 The role of line managers

-Line managers are crucial as the gatekeepers to individual learning and development so t's imperative they have support for their own development, as well as their role in developing others.
+Line managers are crucial as the gatekeepers to individual learning and development so it's imperative they have support for their own development, as well as their role in developing others.
 People development is a fundamental part of any manager’s role.
 Where there’s recognition and reward for these responsibilities, it’s more likely that line managers will give high-quality time to developing their teams.
-Involving line managers is most effective when learning and development responsibilities are part of leadership expectations.
+Involving line managers is most effective when L&D responsibilities are a core element of leadership expectations.

 Translating the learning strategy into policy and action

-Organisations need to decide how evolving organisational, team and individual learning needs are analysed against performance gaps.
-From this analysis, priorities will emerge for the plan to address these gaps.
-These priorities are often set out in a learning policy which explains how the strategy will be implemented.
+Organisations need to decide how evolving organisational, team and individual learning needs are analysed against performance gaps and planned goals.
+From this analysis, priorities will emerge to address these gaps.
+These priorities are often set out in a learning policy which details how the strategy will be implemented.
 Typically, an L&D policy covers:

 - Responsibilities for learning and development.